 Things you can do to ease discomfort include:

 - Ice your shins.
 Ice several times a day for 3 days or until pain is gone.

 - Take ibuprofen, naproxen, or aspirin to decrease swelling and to help with pain.
 Know these medicines have side effects and can cause ulcers and bleeding.
-Talk to your doctor about how much you can take.
+Talk to your health care provider about how much you can take.

 - Use arch supports.
-Talk with your doctor and physical therapist about wearing the proper shoes, and about special shock-absorbing insoles or orthotics to wear inside your shoes.
+Talk with your provider or physical therapist about wearing the proper shoes, and about special shock-absorbing insoles or orthotics to wear inside your shoes.

 - Work with a physical therapist.
 They can use therapies that may help with the pain.
 They can teach you exercises to strengthen your leg muscles.